aperezdc/perezdecastro.org/2019/from-web-engines-hackfest-to-fosdem.markdown

 workshops tucked in just two days.
-Don't get me wrong, the event is *physically* tiresome, but there are always tons of new and exciting topics to learn about and many Free/Libre Software communities being represented, which means that there is a contagious vibe of enthusiasm which makes me go back home with the will to keep doing *more*.
+Don't get me wrong, the event is *physically* tiresome, but there are always tons of new and exciting topics to learn about and many Free/Libre Software communities being represented, which means that there is a contagious vibe of enthusiasm.
+This makes me go back home with the will to do *more*.

 Last but not least, FOSDEM is one of these rare events in which I get to meet many people who are dear to me &mdash; in some cases spontaneously, even